Prepare for Grad School

 - Review materials from schools you are considering to determine which you are most interested in, and how many you will apply to.

-- Collect all application materials and review carefully.
-Make note of deadlines and application requirements to be able to plan accordingly.
+- Research the application requirements and submission deadlines.
 If requested, submit a resume or CV to the program.

 - Write a first draft of your application essay or personal statement.
 Ask for feedback from faculty, your advisor, or the University Writing Center to help you make revisions.